Atrix256/SampleZoo/src/families/_1d/tests/dft/tests.md

 The discrete Fourier transform transforms a sampling sequence into frequency space.

-## Technical Details

-it does this by making a 1024x1 white image and placing black dots on the image where the sampling locations are.  it then runs the DFT on that.
+The test generates 128 samples and places them as black dots in a 1024x1 white image, and does a DFT of that image.

 For randomized sampling types, it does this test several times and reports the minimum, the maximum, and the average.
+Deterministic sampling sequences just do a single run.

+There is no difference in this test for progressive vs non progressive sequences since it only ever generates a single 128 length sequence per sequence type.

 No windowing function is used (TODO: use a windowing function?)

-## Less Technical

-Viewing the samples in frequency space can help you understand some properties of the sampling sequence.

-For instance, blue noise is missing low frequency content, so you can see for instance, how jittered grid looks compared to blue noise in frequency space.
-They both are missing low frequency components, but look very different in frequency space despite this.